ARM-software/abi-aa/aaelf64/aaelf64.rst

 Section Attribute Flags
 ^^^^^^^^^^^^^^^^^^^^^^^

 The defined processor-specific section attribute flags are listed in the following table.
-All processor-specific values are reserved to future revisions of this specification.
+All other processor-specific values are reserved to future revisions of this specification.

 .. class:: aaelf64-numbered-flags